cpwr-devops/DevOps-Examples-Doc/docs/tool_configuration/plugins.md

 ### Compuware Topaz for Total Test

-The [Compuware Topaz for Total Test](https://wiki.jenkins-ci.org/display/JENKINS/Compuware+Topaz+for+Total+Test+Plugin) plugin allows execution of Topaz for Total Test unit test scenarios and suites and retrieving of the results.
+The [Compuware Topaz for Total Test](https://wiki.jenkins-ci.org/display/JENKINS/Compuware+Topaz+for+Total+Test+Plugin) plugin allows execution of Topaz for Total Test unit and functional test scenarios and suites and retrieving of the results.
 The results will be downloaded and stored in *html* format as well as *xml* format for further use by SonarQube.
 Collection of Xpediter Code Coverage data can be triggered alongside the execution of the unit tests.

 ::: tip
 In the Pipeline Syntax generator, the plugin can be accessed via the *Sample Step* dropdown entry **step**, followed by the *Build Step* dropdown entry **Topaz for Total Test**.